TamiresAna/TamiresAna/README.md

-### Olá!
-Eu sou a Tamires Ana 👋
+### Hi!
+I'm Tamires Ana 👋

-- 🔭 Eu estou em processo de transição de carreia front-end
+- 🔭 I'm in the process of transitioning to a front-end career
-- 🌱 Estou estudando atualmente HTML, CSS e JavaScript
+- 💻 I'm currently studying HTML, CSS e JavaScript
+- 👩‍💼 I'm currently working Quality Analyst
 - 👯 I’m looking to collaborate on Front-end
 - 😄 Pronouns: ele/ela